Frequently asked questions

 Everything investors ask.

-How is an ISA covenant different from a loan?
+How is a Preflop covenant different from a loan?

 A loan has a fixed repayment schedule regardless of income.
-A covenant scales with actual earnings — if you earn less, you pay less.
-There's no interest rate, no compounding, and a hard cap on total payments.
-The issuer can never owe more than C × P (cap × principal).
+A covenant scales with actual earnings.
+If you earn less, you pay less.
+There's no interest rate and no compounding.
+In Phase 1 (years 1 to T), backers receive s% of gross income with no cap.
+Venture-scale upside.
+In Phase 2 (year T+), the token converts to a perpetual e% stake in the issuer's Total Economic Benefit.
 If income drops to zero, payment drops to zero.
-There's no default in the traditional sense — just a lower-than-expected return for backers.
+There's no traditional default, just a lower-than-expected return.

 The covenant is a legally binding agreement with a Reg D / Reg CF wrapper.
-Non-reporting triggers the same enforcement mechanisms as any financial obligation: cure periods, mediation, and ultimately legal recourse.
-In practice, income verification via Plaid makes underreporting difficult.
+Non-reporting triggers cure periods, mediation, and ultimately legal recourse.
+Plaid-verified income makes underreporting difficult.
 The smart contract can be paused by the platform if reporting lapses, and the on-chain record creates a permanent audit trail.

 Can the issuer buy back their tokens?